Quick Information

 Q: What is the cost to sequence at the CAT?

-A: Please see the sequencing rates page for the costs associated with each type of sequencing run configuration that we offer.
+A: Please see the sequencing page for the costs associated with each type of sequencing run configuration that we offer.

 Q: What if I have a custom reads configuration and/or custom primer?